govindarajula/cyc-gan/README.md

 * [Final report](/report/adl-report-c-gan-akash.pdf)
 * Access Key for the EC2 instance / image (*.pem file*)

+> A docker file has been created (based on link) but for the GPU compute power and volume I used, size is extremely large.
+It is imperative to harness the AWS image as it trains and delivers faster.
+Integrating nvidia-ce(cuda support) has been observed as a latency issue as well.

 #### Requirements / Prerequisites:
 * Linux or macOS
 * Python 3